Who Is at Fault After a Left Turn Accident?

 Intersections rank among one of the most frequent locations for a motor vehicle accident.
 Vehicles traveling in all different directions are able to safely move past one another at intersections, thanks to traffic controls and rules of the road.
 When accidents at intersections, such as left-hand turn accidents, do occur, the drivers involved in the accident need to figure how who bears responsibility for causing the crash.

-If you or a family member have been involved in a left-turn accident you believe was caused by another driver’s negligence or recklessness, contact the Roanoke car accident lawyers of Lichtenstein Law Group PLC to set up an initial case evaluation to discuss your accident and learn more about your legal rights and options.
-Call us today at (540) 343-9711.
+If you or a family member have been involved in a left-turn car accident you believe was caused by another driver’s negligence or recklessness, contact the Roanoke car accident lawyers of Lichtenstein Law Group PLC to set up an initial case evaluation to discuss your accident and learn more about your legal rights and options.
+Call us today at (540) 685-1075.

 When Is a Left-Hand Turn Legal in Virginia?